biopharmaai/Madrigal/README.md

 ## 👀 Overview of Madrigal

 Madrigal is an open-source model for predicting drug combination outcomes from multimodal preclinical data.
-This repository provides the implementation of the model as described in our [project page](https://zitniklab.hms.harvard.edu/projects/Madrigal/) and our paper.
+This repository provides the implementation of the model as described in our [project page](https://zitniklab.hms.harvard.edu/projects/Madrigal/) and our [paper](https://arxiv.org/abs/2503.02781).

 ## 🚀 Preparations

-1. First, clone this Github repository and install following the section [below](#installing-madrigal).
+1. Clone this Github repository and install following the section [below](#installing-madrigal).
 2. Set up data directories and create a `.env` file (see [below](#setting-up-data-and-checkpoint-directories)).
 3. [Optional] Download datasets from our data [repo](https://doi.org/10.7910/DVN/ZFTW3J) in Harvard Dataverse and reorganize according to your `.env` setup.
 4. [Optional] Download pretrained checkpoints from our checkpoint [repo](https://huggingface.co/mims-harvard/Madrigal/tree/main) in Huggingface and reorganize according to your `.env` setup.